google/benchmark/README.md

 `BENCHMARK_MAIN();` at the end of the source file and link against `-lbenchmark_main` to get the same default behavior.

 The benchmark library will reporting the timing for the code within the `for(...)` loop.

+#### Platform-specific libraries
+When the library is built using GCC it is necessary to link with the pthread library due to how GCC implements `std::thread`.
+Failing to link to pthread will lead to runtime exceptions, not linker errors.
+See [issue #67](https://github.com/google/benchmark/issues/67) for more details.
+You can link to pthread by adding `-lpthread` to your linker command.

+If you're running benchmarks on Windows, the shlwapi library (`-lshlwapi`) is also required.

+If you're running benchmarks on solaris, you'll want the kstat library linked in too (`-lkstat`).

 ### Passing arguments
 Sometimes a family of benchmarks can be implemented with just one routine that